fx-giant/giant-documentations/visual/using-line-chart.md

 ## Example 2

-Now, we will be using data on the **profit growth across time for DHL Malaysia**.
-We are showcasing DHL trends in profit growth over time across years.
-The idea of comparing any KPI over months in specific years gives a good gauge of how well a company is performing.
+Now, we will be using data on the DHL Malaysia.
+We are showcasing **DHL trends in profit growth over time across years**.
+The idea of comparing any KPI over months in specific years gives a good gauge of a company is performance.
 A linechart shows this information very effectively.

 ![example2](images/giant-101-linechart/data-structure2.PNG)